SASB standard-setting process

 Following the publication of the SASB Standards in 2018, the SASB Standards Board and technical staff approached updates to the Standards using a project-based model, enabling focused Standard-setting to effectively address key issues.
-This model gives SASB the ability to address broad themes, regulatory changes, and other trends which affect multiple sectors, while still retaining the ability to pursue targeted, industry-specific issues where appropriate.
-Research and market engagement provides us with insights that impact the prioritization of projects.
+This model provided the ability to address broad themes, regulatory changes, and other trends which affected multiple sectors, while still retaining the ability to pursue targeted, industry-specific issues where appropriate.
+Research and market engagement provided insights that impacted the prioritization of projects.

-The Standards Board’s due process involves a set of distinct but connected activities centered around three key Standards Board decisions:
+The SASB Standards Board’s due process involved a set of distinct but connected activities centered around three key decisions: